-Between semesters, you will be provided with housing during the break at an extra fee of 56 Cedi per week, paid in cash to the International Programs Office.
+Between semesters, if you are an academic year student, you will be provided with housing during the break at an extra fee of 56 Cedi per week, paid in cash to the International Programs Office.

 Residence Halls

 The University of Ghana believes in community living as an essential part of student life and primarily houses students in an on-campus Residence Hall.
 You will live with other USAC and international students, as well as Ghanaian students.